esau-morais/esau-morais/README.md

 <div align="center">

-## Hey 👋
+## Hello, world 👋
-Below you'll find something about me and my projects...
+Below you'll find more about me and my projects...

 </div>